Last updated 04/05/2018

 Where is the data stored?

 Because email hosting providers can be located all over the world, it is important that an email provider is equally global.
-SendGrid have data centres in the EU and the USA and transfer data between the two under the EU-US Privacy Shield agreement.
+SendGrid have data centres in the EU and the USA and transfer data between the two is covered by the European Commission’s Standard Contractual Clauses.

-It’s important to note that GDPR does not stop data being transferred outside of the EU.
-Instead it demands that any data transferred outside of the EU has to be done with appropriate safeguards, as demanded by the GDPR.
-The EU-US Privacy Shield agreement does exactly this.
+It’s important to note that GDPR does not stop data being transferred outside of the European Economic Area (EEA).
+Instead it demands that any data transferred outside of the EEA has to be done with appropriate safeguards, as demanded by the GDPR.
+The European Commission’s Standard Contractual Clauses do exactly this.

 How long is my data stored for?